codebytes/codebytes.github.io/_posts/2019-05-13-arm-part-2-azure-quickstart-templates.md

 #### Variables

 This isn't your mama's json.
 That looks like a function to me!
 Looks like somebody got their code in my json.
 I like it.
-A quick google later and I see a huge list of [template functions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions) in Microsoft's documenation.
+A quick google later and I see a huge list of [template functions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions) in Microsoft's documentation.
 I'll come back to that.
 In the mean time, those variables look a lot like the name of the webapp and AppServicePlan.
 I can work with this.

 #### Resources